 Blot the area

 Don’t start wiping, rubbing, or scrubbing the stain, as this will only make it spread.

 The best way to begin removing a stain is to blot the area with a cloth.
-Ideally, use a microfibre or washable cloth and hot water.
+Ideally, use a microfibre or washable cloth.